 Rwandan ambassador Mathilde Mukantabana and Oklahoma Lt.
-Gov. Todd Lamb were among the dignitaries appearing at an innovation and entrepreneurship conference at Oklahoma Christian University Aug.
+Gov. Todd Lamb are among the dignitaries appearing at an innovation and entrepreneurship conference at Oklahoma Christian University Aug.
 2-3.

-The second-annual Entrepreneurship Summit, organized by the Emerging Leaders and Entrepreneurs of Rwanda, provided an opportunity for more than 200 college students, entrepreneurs, investors and leaders from the U.S. and abroad to connect and network.
+The second-annual Entrepreneurship Summit, organized by the Emerging Leaders and Entrepreneurs of Rwanda (ELE Rwanda), provides an opportunity for more than 200 college students, entrepreneurs, investors and leaders from the U.S. and abroad to connect and network.

 Rwandan students at Oklahoma Christian University began ELE Rwanda in 2011 to improve youth innovation and entrepreneurship.

 ELE Rwanda’s vision connects to the goal of the partnership between Rwanda and Oklahoma, which started in 2006 when Rwandan President Paul Kagame and Oklahoma Christian worked together to create OC’s Rwandan Presidential Scholars program.